 Procedure for Receiving and Accepting the Report

-The Central Intake Staff: The SSW:
+The Central Intake Staff:

 - Determines if the referral meets criteria as outlined in SOP 2.3 Acceptance Criteria by consultation and approval with the FSOS and Central Intake Branch Manager;